xiaomiao-fong/Fog-of-war-agent/README.md

 ## Overview
 ### Fog of War Chess
 [Fog of War Chess]( https://en.wikipedia.org/wiki/Dark_chess ) (aka.
 Dark Chess) is a variant of chess.
-It is named so due to its characteristic of incomplete information - your chess piece types are invisible to your opponent; they can only see their own chess pieces and which positions are taken, and vice versa.
+It is named so due to its characteristic of incomplete information - your chess piece types are invisible to your opponent; they can only see their own chess pieces and positions they can legally move to, and vice versa.

 ### Prerequisite
 Please refer to [`requirements.txt`]( ./requirements.txt ).
 Run `pip3 install -r requirements.txt` to install them all.
 The working versions of them are: